OHI-Science/ohi-global/README.md

 Preparing for 2015
 ============
-Here is where we are (I have only appraised the goals and about half of the pressures so far).
-General note about pressures:
+Here is where we are (I still need to add resilience).
-N:\model\GL-NCEAS-Pressures_v2013a (shows that new 2013 pressures data was incorporated into 2014 analysis, I didn't think it had been.)

 Here is a [link](https://docs.google.com/a/nceas.ucsb.edu/spreadsheets/d/13rYgPYu9PgqsRTpkXikqVuDtdKZUN5Vs1yOsP5Do5ys/edit?usp=sharing) to a summary of each data layer so far.

 ###Working on now:
-* **

-* **Prepare Toolbox for 2015** I will do this soon so we can start looking at the outputs when we add new data.
+* **Prepare ohi-global for 2015** I will do this soon so we can start looking at the outputs when we add new data.

 * **Summarizing the information**  Still need to review the resilience measures.
 I also need to look through issues and "new data" references.
 As I go through the data, I will also record instances of gap-filling in this [issue](https://github.com/OHI-Science/issues/issues/351).

 * **LSP** Updates to these data.
-Casey is running the python script [Issue 355](https://github.com/OHI-Science/issues/issues/355).
-We have prepared a version of the data.
-Casey is going to provide details on the process to determine whether any of the data processing should change.
+Casey has been working on this goal and has come up with some good improvements [Issue 355](https://github.com/OHI-Science/issues/issues/355).
 I notice that the function to calculate status/trend needs to be updated (mostly to get away from reshape functions).
 Casey is interested in ultimately migrating the arcGIS steps into R or other open software (I will put this in future ideas).

 * **Pressure: Acid** Jamie is getting these spatial data together.
-I have a question about whether there are biological data we could use to scale the data, but since we are using difference data this might be difficult as Jamie has pointed out.
+I have a question about whether there are biological data we could use to scale the data, but since we are using difference data Jamie has pointed out that this might be difficult.

-* **Pressures: General** Our pressure layers for 2008 and 2013 are typically aggregated data for several years (e.g., sst=2000-2005 and 2005-2010, etc).
-So, is it worth updating these?
-If so, what is the best approach?

 * **Pressure: UV** New data is [available](http://disc.sci.gsfc.nasa.gov/data-holdings/PIP/erythemal_uv_irradiance.shtml).
-Met with Jamie on Friday to discuss this goal.
-We figured out how it was calculated in the past and need to determine whether to use change in anomolies or anomolies for baseline (see this [issue](https://github.com/OHI-Science/issues/issues/377).
+Jamie and I figured out how this was calculated in the past.
+We need to determine whether we want to use the anomolies or change in anomolies for pressures (see this [issue](https://github.com/OHI-Science/issues/issues/377).

 * **Pressure: SLR** Jamie has been working on these data.
 We have been discussing how to rescale these data (see this [issue](https://github.com/OHI-Science/issues/issues/374)), and I think the final decision is to use the 99.99th quantile.
 Also, this is a layer that will be updated for this year, but the data are aggregated across years so there will be no multi-year data.
 Jamie explored using a different SLR dataset, but this didn't go anywhere: